 We operate under the direction of our board of directors, the members of which are accountable to us and our stockholders as fiduciaries.
 The board of directors is responsible for the management and control of our affairs.
-Our board of directors was expanded on the closing date from three directors to five, four of whom are independent of us, our advisor and our respective affiliates.
+Our board of directors was expanded upon the closing of our merger with Moody I from three directors to five, four of whom are independent of us, our advisor and our respective affiliates.
 Our directors will be elected annually by our stockholders.
 Our board of directors has established an audit committee.
 For more information on the members of our board of directors, see "Management."